 Certain lease agreements include escalating rent over the lease terms and rent holidays and concessions.
 The Company expenses rent on a straight-line basis over the life of the lease, which commences on the date the Company has the right to control the property.
 The cumulative expense recognized on a straight-line basis in excess of the cumulative payments is included in Other long-term liabilities in the Consolidated Balance Sheets.

 Advertising Expense

 The Company expenses advertising costs when incurred.
-Gross advertising expenses amounted to \$108.6 million, \$103.8 million and \$98.6 million in 2013, 2012 and 2011, respectively.
+Gross advertising expenses amounted to \$129.5 million, \$108.6 million, and \$103.8 million in fiscal 2014, 2013 and 2012, respectively.

 Retirement Plans